 Last Updated: October 2, 2019

-The City of Courtenay is developing the “Connecting Courtenay” Transportation Master Plan which will include long-term plans for all modes of transportation over the next 20 years, as well as investments within the next five to 10 years.
-The plan is in its final stages of development, with anticipated completion in mid‐2019.
+The City of Courtenay is developing the “Connecting Courtenay” Transportation Master Plan which will include medium and long-term plans for all modes of transportation over the next 20 years and beyond.
+The plan was adopted by Courtenay Council in September 2019.

 Cycling Network Plan:

 Projects and costs presented in the Connecting Courtenay: Transportation Master Plan and the Cycling Network Plan do not represent a financial plan, and are for future consideration only.
 Future cycling projects and initiatives will be determined as part of the ongoing annual budget processes.

 BOLD MOVES FOR THE FUTURE: